Skip to main content

 • Pfizer in defending claims by a municipal utility that the company contributed to PCB contamination of the sewer system in Milwaukee.

-• BP in 20 novel climate change lawsuits filed by state and local governments in California, Delaware, the District of Columbia, Hawaii, Maryland, New Jersey, New York, Rhode Island, South Carolina, and Washington, and by a fishermen's trade association, alleging that greenhouse gas-driven sea-level rise is currently damaging their coastal communities and civil infrastructures.
+• BP in over a dozen novel climate change lawsuits filed by state and local governments including in California, Delaware, the District of Columbia, Hawaii, Maryland, New Jersey, New York, Rhode Island, South Carolina, and Washington, and by a fishermen's trade association.
+The plaintiffs allege that greenhouse gas-driven sea level rise is currently damaging their coastal communities and civil infrastructures.

-• Honeywell, as lead toxic tort litigation counsel, in defending a consolidated class action and ≈52 individual toxic tort suits arising out of the presence of PFOA in the groundwater and municipal water supply of Hoosick Falls, New York.
+• Honeywell as lead toxic tort litigation counsel in the defense of a consolidated class action and approximately 54 individual personal injury suits arising out of the presence of PFOA in the groundwater and municipal water supply.

-• BP and ARCO as lead counsel for numerous cases originating on the West Coast involving the gasoline additive MTBE and as co-national coordinating counsel in ongoing national MDL proceedings involving MTBE.
-The proceedings involved nearly 100 lawsuits and hundreds of parties complaining of groundwater contamination from MTBE.
-Since 1999, we have successfully resolved all of the West Coast MTBE naming BP or ARCO as a defendant and, during MDL proceedings, we participated actively in developing strategic and tactical priorities for the joint-defense group as a whole.
+• BP and ARCO as lead counsel for numerous cases originating on the West Coast involving the gasoline additive MTBE, and served as co-national coordinating counsel in ongoing national MDL proceedings involving MTBE.
+The proceedings involved nearly one hundred lawsuits and hundreds of parties complaining of groundwater contamination from MTBE.
+Since 1999, we have successfully resolved all of the West Coast MTBE naming BP or ARCO as a defendant and, during MDL proceedings, we participated actively in developing strategic and tactical priorities for the joint defense group as a whole.

-• Honeywell in successful defense of a putative toxic tort class action seeking medical monitoring and property damage claims related to ≈135 sites in Jersey City, NJ, allegedly contaminated by chromium.
+• Honeywell in successful defense of a putative toxic tort class action which initially sought medical monitoring and property damage claims related to approximately 135 sites in New Jersey allegedly contaminated by chromium.

 Key Contacts